 School-age kids need more support and cushioning, and flexibility at the ball of the foot from their shoes.
 Preteens and teenagers are nearing maturity in their feet, and young athletes will require sport-specific support from their shoes.

 The right fit is essential:

 Once you've found the right shoe for your child's need, you need to find the right fit.

 Because kids have feet that are slightly different in size, the larger foot should determine the shoe size.
 I recommend measuring the foot while your child is standing and allowing about a half-inch of growth room at the end of the shoe.
 You should allow one thumb width from the end of their toe to the end of the shoe.

 Always use the store's measuring stick to obtain the length and width of their child's foot as a starting point to finding the right fit.
 The number may be irrelevant if the shoe company has sized them slightly off, but it is a good starting point.
 You may be amazed how much your child has grown!

-Matching the right shoe to each summer activity is also important in protecting growing feet.
+Matching the correct shoe to each summer activity is also important in protecting growing feet.

-If your child is having trouble with their feet and you know the shoe fits and is correct for their activity, contact our office and we can take a look.
+If your child is having trouble with their feet and you know the shoe fits and is correct for their activity, request an appointment and we can take a look.
 Many children's foot problems are due to poor shoes, but gait problems can also occur.
-A short office visit may sort it out and get your child running, jumping and playing with the other kids, pain free, this summer!
+A short office visit may sort it out and get your child running, jumping, and playing with the other kids, pain free, this summer!